-Under our license agreements with Pulmokine and Aadi, as well as our other license and acquisition agreements, we have payment obligations that are contingent upon future events such as our achievement of specified development, regulatory and commercial milestones and are required to make royalty payments in connection with the sale of products developed under those agreements.
-As of September 30, 2021, we were unable to estimate the timing or likelihood of achieving the milestones or making future product sales.
+Under our license agreement with Pulmokine, as well as our other license and acquisition agreements, we have payment obligations that are contingent upon future events such as our achievement of specified development, regulatory and commercial milestones and are required to make royalty payments in connection with the sale of products developed under those agreements.
+As of March 31, 2022, we were unable to estimate the timing or likelihood of achieving the milestones or making future product sales.
 Other contractual obligations include future payments under our Credit Facility, 2027 Notes and existing operating leases.

-From our inception through the nine months ended September 30, 2021, our operations have been financed primarily by gross proceeds of \$942.0 million from the sale of our convertible preferred stock, convertible promissory note, proceeds from our IPO, proceeds from our Credit Facility, and proceeds from our concurrent underwritten public offerings of 2027 Notes and common stock.
-As of September 30, 2021 we had cash, cash equivalents and marketable securities of \$366.0 million.
+From our inception through the three months ended March 31, 2022, our operations have been financed primarily by gross proceeds of \$942.0 million from the sale of our convertible preferred stock, convertible promissory note, proceeds from our IPO, proceeds from our Credit Facility, and proceeds from our concurrent underwritten public offerings of 2027 Notes and common stock.
+As of March 31, 2022 we had cash, cash equivalents and marketable securities of \$271.6 million.
 Cash in excess of immediate requirements is invested in accordance with our investment policy, primarily with a view to capital preservation and liquidity.

-On February 12, 2019, we closed our IPO and the underwriters in the IPO purchased 19,837,500 shares, including the full exercise of their option to purchase additional shares of common stock.
+On February 12, 2019, we closed our IPO and the underwriters in the IPO purchased 19,837,500 shares of our common stock, including the full exercise of their option to purchase additional shares of common stock.
 The net proceeds from the IPO were \$291.3 million, after deducting underwriting discounts and commissions and estimated offering costs.
 In connection with the closing of the IPO, the outstanding shares of our convertible preferred stock were converted into shares of common stock at a ratio of 4.5-to-one.

 On May 2, 2019, we entered into a credit, guaranty and security agreement, as amended on September 18, 2019 and July 2, 2020, pursuant to which the lenders party thereto agreed to make term loans available to us for working capital and general business purposes, in a principal amount of up to \$150.0 million in term loan commitments, including a \$30.0 million term loan which was funded at the closing date, with the ability to access the remaining \$120.0 million in two additional tranches (each \$60.0 million), subject to specified availability periods, the achievement of certain clinical development milestones, minimum cash requirements and other customary conditions, or the Credit Facility.
-As of September 30, 2021, no other tranches under the Credit Facility were available to be drawn.
+As of March 31, 2022, no other tranches under the Credit Facility were available to be drawn.

-On April 10, 2020, we filed a registration statement on Form S-3, or the Shelf Registration Statement, covering the offering from time to time of common stock, preferred stock, debt securities, warrants and units, which registration statement became automatically effective on April 10, 2020.
+On April 10, 2020, we filed a registration statement on Form S-3, or the 2020 Shelf Registration Statement, covering the offering from time to time of common stock, preferred stock, debt securities, warrants and units, which registration statement became automatically effective on April 10, 2020.